davidcmoulton/decodeuri/_drafts/Building-a-pattern-library-for-scholarly-publishing.md

 After launch, pattern libraries are often susceptible to 'pattern rot', when for whatever reason the patterns used on the live website are updated, but the pattern library is not.
 This usually occurs when there is some kind of copy/paste step necessary in order to apply an update from a pattern library pattern to its version on the live site.
 This step only has to be short-circuited once by the update being applied only to the live site, for the pattern library and the live site to diverge.
 Once this happens, the pattern library is no longer the canonical source of truth, so you can no longer have complete confidence that what you see in the pattern library is what you get on the site.
 Much of the work that went into building the pattern library becomes lost.

-So to retain the value of the pattern library, it must:
+In summary, for a pattern library to retain its value, it must:

  1. be built in such a way as to reflect the intent of the design system
  1. be easy to maintain
- 1. be easy to integrate
+ 1. be easy to integrate (avoid 'pattern rot')

  Integration is the hardest problem to solve, and has been the holy grail for pattern libraries for years.
-We managed to crack this nut; how we did that will be the topic of a subsequent post.
+We managed to crack this, but you'll have to wait for the companion post to find out how.

 #### Aims
 {:.no_toc}